stbmilu/wscw/README.md

 ## Getting Started
 For data fetch.
 Both streaming API and rest API can be used in this project.<br>
-The program should be run in the following order:<br>
+The program should be run in the following order:<br><br>
 1.collectdata.py. (specify a emotion and a data fetch method in commond line) fetch method includes "rest" and "stream".<br>
   This project include two data fetch method in this stript.<br>
   e.g. python3 collectdata.py happy rest<br>

 * 2.hashtag_process.py. (specify a emotion or a method) method inclues "rest", "stream" and "mix", which indicates the database.
 * Since some user might use hybird approach to fetch data(both rest and stream)